Medicaid CHIP COVID-19 Information Sessions

-You are invited to a call to hear about the actions taken to implement federal flexibilities in response to the COVID-19 pandemic, including the 1135, Appendix K and 1115 options.
-We continue to work on additional flexibilities and will also provide guidance on the various ways we will communicate information as we move forward.
+Hear about the actions taken to implement federal flexibilities in response to the COVID-19 pandemic, including the 1135, Appendix K and 1115 options.
+Learn more.

 This page provides information on flexibilities that may be requested of providers and how they can best assist those impacted by the coronavirus.